Groote Schuur Hospital

 Groote Schuur Hospital is a public teaching hospital situated on the slopes of Devil's Peak in the city of Cape Town, South Africa.
 It was founded in 1938 and is famous for being the institution where the first human-to-human heart transplant took place on the 3rd December 1967, conducted by surgeon Christiaan Barnard on the patient Louis Washkansky.

-Groote Schuur is the chief academic hospital of the University of Cape Town's medical school, providing tertiary care and instruction in all the major branches of medicine.
+Groote Schuur is also the chief academic hospital of the University of Cape Town's medical school, providing tertiary care and instruction in all the major branches of medicine.
 The hospital underwent major extension in 1984 when two new wings were added.
 As such, the old main building now mainly houses several academic clinical departments as well as a museum about the first human heart transplant.